velvia/filo/README.md

 For Scala, you get `Seq[A]` or `Traversable[A]` APIs directly on top of binary vectors, with minimal/lazy deserialization.

+The Scala implementation IntColumns have been clocked at 2 billion integer reads per second per thread using JMH on my laptop.

 ## Properties

 * A wire format for efficient data vectors for reading with zero or minimal/lazy deserialization